 You may not necessarily possess the skills to perform the digital tasks yourself.
 But, you will possess the ability to sort the wheat from the chaff when it comes to obtaining digital services.

 According to many in the web development field, there is a “right way” to develop a website.
 Here I emphasise “right way” because this is a fiercely debated point-of-view when it comes to hand-coding.

 By hand-coding I refer to writing the code, line-by-line.
 In this camp a web developer meticulously outputs the necessary code to build a website platform.

 These developers have in-depth knowledge of technologies and frameworks such as:

 It can be hard to convince some web developers in hand-coding camp, that there’s some viable tools out there which make working with the above-mentioned technologies faster than hand coding.

 The evolution of car manufacturing is a good example to compare with the brief history of web-development.

 The first cars were built by hand by coach builders, who up until then crafted horse-drawn coaches.
-These were beautiful pieces of engineering, and they were made available for the coach builder’s customer-base, the wealthy minority.
+These early automobiles were beautiful pieces of engineering, and they were made available to the coach builder’s customer-base: the wealthy minority.